stoikerty/dev-toolkit/Readme.md

       </td>
       <td width="33.3333%">

-        Files are kept to a minimum to allow for exploration and personal customisation.
+        Files are kept to a minimum to allow for exploration and customisation.

       </td>
     </tr>